dotcs/pylicense/README.md

 By default the [Python Package Index (PyPI)](https://pypi.org) is queried.
 This can be changed with the `--repository` flag.

-To for example query the anaconda package repository use the following command
+For example to query the anaconda package repository use the following command

 ```console
 $ pylicense --repository anaconda path/to/my/requirements.txt